 Who, what or where should be better known in Sheffield?

 All Mic Long, an open mic night run by the Sheffield University Poetry Society, is a truly open and nurturing space to share and consume local poetry.
 I might be a little biased because it’s essentially my baby since I created the night last year with my co-president Amy King (an ace poet!).
 It's been taken over by a new committee of wonderful and dedicated students with lots of great ideas for the night and for the society.
-Their next event is at the Green Room on 19th November.

 Verse Matters are a feminist art collective in Sheffield that run events at Theatre Deli every two months.
 They showcase diverse talent from poetry to music and a lot in between, prioritising voices that aren’t often heard.
 It’s another lovely and supportive place to enjoy spoken word and other performance art forms.
 Their next event is coming up on the 7th of November in collaboration with Jess Green.

 This is tough, Sheffield is great and I’m really enjoying my time here!
 I also love how inclusive and friendly the spoken word/poetry scene I’ve experienced in Sheffield is, it’s so encouraging!
 I do miss the £1 single bus tickets for students though, so maybe bring that back?
 That’ll be fab.

 - Raluca de Soleil